nt-rbmk/demo-tf-ans/README.md

 Create and attach an EIP to the EC2 (In that way, we know in advance the EC2's public IP so we can add it into ansible/hosts file)

 Create a site2site VPN and add the EC2 into the private subnet.

+Add permanent storage to containers

+Use Ansible to install docker-loki-driver

+Add TLS/authentication to Loki/Prometheus Data source